Liam Kearns: Limerick

 Kearns coached the Na Piarsaigh club to the Limerick Under-21 Football Championship in 1997, the club's only under-21 county football title.
 That team included Declan Lynch (Head of Sports Medicine Bath Rugby), Mike Prendergast (Munster Rugby coach), Ian Costello (former Munster Rugby backs coach) and Comdt Joe Mullins, who captained it.

 Kearns turned Limerick into the second team in Munster as they outflanked Cork.

 Kearns managed the Limerick under-21 team to successive Munster titles and to an appearance in the All-Ireland Under-21 Football Championship final.
 In 2003 he led Limerick to a Division 2 National Football League (NFL) final, where they were beaten by Westmeath on the same day that Laois lost to Tyrone in the Division 1 decider.

 The following year he led Limerick to a defeat of Laois in a Division 1 NFL tie at the Gaelic Grounds, and, that year, Limerick reached the Munster Senior Football Championship final, which they lost on a replay to Kerry.

 Kearns spent six years managing Limerick and helped to raise the county's profile.

+Following a heavy defeat to Cork in the 1999 Munster Senior Football Championship, at Pairc Ui Rinn, Limerick Football Manager, Paddy Mulvihill and his selectors Eddie Ryan and Sonny Crowley stepped down.
+Liam Kearns was the choice to succeed Paddy Mulvihill as manager.
+He also took the Limerick Under 21 football job.
+Limerick had reached successive Munster Minor Football Finals in 1997 and 1998 and a crop of promising talent was beginning to emerge at Under 21 level.
+The creation of a County Football Board in Limerick a few years earlier was taking effect.

+In the Spring of 2000, Limerick beat Cork at Pairc Ui Chaoimh, and then Waterford at Dungarvan to win the Munster Under 21 Football Championship, captained by John Galvin.
+Kearns then led them to the All Ireland Final after defeating Westmeath in the All Ireland Semi Final at Portlaoise.
+The All Ireland Final against Tyrone, played at Mullingar was to end in defeat.
+Tyrone would dominate football at Senior Level for the next decade and their manager would become well known, Mickey Harte.